Randolph Churchill: Second marriage

 Noël Coward quipped that Randolph was "utterly unspoiled by failure".
 He was blackballed from the Beefsteak Club and on one occasion was slapped twice across the face by Duff Cooper at the Paris Embassy for making an obnoxious remark.
 He reported on the Red Army parade from Moscow.
 He was still trying to persuade Laura Charteris to marry him.
-Although they were on–off lovers, she told friends that Randolph needed a mother rather than a wife.
+Although they were friends with benefits, she told friends that Randolph needed a mother rather than a wife.
+When Randolph asked Tito for a visa to visit Yugoslavia in 1948, the request ended with "Don't you know who I am?"
+Tito supposedly replied "Certainly, you are Vic Oliver's ex brother-in-law".

 In 1948 he tried to persuade Pamela to take him back, but she declined and, having converted to Catholicism, obtained a full annulment, soon beginning a relationship with Gianni Agnelli.
 Randolph accepted that he could never have Laura, with whom he had been in love for much of his adult life.

 He courted June Osborne, his junior by eleven years.
 She was the daughter of Australia-born Colonel Rex Hamilton Osborne, D.S.O., M.C., of Little Ingleburn, Malmesbury, Wiltshire.
 Mary Lovell describes her as "a vulnerable and needy girl-woman".
 They had a stormy three-month courtship, during which at one point in June, high on a mixture of Benzedrine and wine, she ran toward the River Thames and threatened suicide, calling the police and accusing Randolph of indecent assault when he tried to prevent her.
 Evelyn Waugh wrote to Randolph (14 October 1948) that June "must be possessed of magnificent courage" to marry him.
 On 23 October he wrote to June at Randolph's request, urging her to see Randolph's good side, calling him "a domestic and home-loving character who has never had a home".
 Randolph and June were married in November 1948.